babylonhealth/ios-playbook/Cookbook/Technical-Documents/SnowplowHowTo.md

 ## Unit tests for Snowplow events

-Use `MockSnowplowTrackingEnvironment` to accumulate all the tracking events, and then compare them using `[AnyEquatble]` array as shown below:
+Use `MockSnowplowTrackingEnvironment` to accumulate all the tracking events, and then compare them using `[AnyEquatable]` array as shown below:

 ```swift
 class AchievementUnlockedEventTests: XCTestCase {